 Fear can cause it to do things we normally would avoid.
 Fear can also prevent us from doing the things that we need to do.

-When it comes to drug rehab, fear can take shape in a few different ways: You may fear having to leave your family or job for 30, 60 or 90 days.
+When it comes to drug rehab, fear can take shape in a few different ways: You may fear to have to leave your family or job for 30, 60 or 90 days.
 You may fear that rehab could work – and your entire life will be changed, and you’ll have to live a different life.
 You may be afraid that drug rehab won’t work this time and you’ll be disappointed.

 If fear is holding you back – you won’t heal from addiction.
 If you take the risk and open yourself up to rehab, you may experience a new life – in a way you never thought possible.

 Denial is one of the biggest reasons people struggling with addiction avoid drug rehab programs.
 Facing addiction can be one of the most difficult seasons of life – especially for those who have been using the substance for many years.
-Because of that, it’s often times easier to release our anger towards a treatment center, a treatment specialist, or a particular situation than it is to look the addiction.
+Because of that, it’s oftentimes easier to release our anger towards a treatment center, a treatment specialist, or a particular situation than it is to look the addiction.

 Denial of addiction is a way to justify your drug or alcohol use.
 Denial is a reason to keep you sick.
 Denial is a reason that will distract you from recovery.

-- It Hasn’t Worked Before.
+It Hasn’t Worked Before

 You’ve been to treatment before.
 Maybe you’ve been to several addiction treatment centers before.
 But somehow, you find yourself returning to your drug of choice or even another substance.

 Just because your first attempt at rehab – or your seventh attempt at rehab – didn’t have a successful outcome, doesn’t mean you are doomed to a life of addiction.
 If you’ve been to rehab or rehabs before – you may have tried certain therapies that didn’t work for you, or you weren’t emotionally or spiritually ready to get well.
 It doesn’t mean the therapy was flawed or that you can’t get well.
-Addiction is a chronic and progressive disease that requires ongoing care – give treatment another chance.
+Addiction is a chronic and progressive disease that requires ongoing care – give treatment to another chance.